 - Having issues with the above?
 Open a ticket with our support team in your account with us to help guide you further on the above.

 Don't think this error is related to your hosting account resources?
-Think again :) Here's a few excerpts from users who have encountered and resolved this issue.
+Think again :) Here are a few excerpts from users who have encountered and resolved this issue.

 After much discussion with Godaddy tech support, they finally admitted that none of the shared hosting plans are capable for running any type of Wordpress site that requires even SOME resources.
 So what we did is switch the hosting to their managed Wordpress hosting.
 After the migration, the error is no longer occurring.